I own a home or business nearby

 For example, loading areas were added at Citi Plaza and along King Street and street parking was maintained where possible, including Clarence Street and Angel Street and Richmond Row.

-It’s too early to confirm the exact extent to which each property’s parking, deliveries and loading will be impacted, because fine details can still be tweaked and adjusted during the “detailed design” phase of the project in 2019.
+It’s too early to confirm the exact extent to which each property’s parking, deliveries and loading will be impacted, because fine details can still be tweaked and adjusted during the “detailed design” phase of the project.
 But the City will continue to engage with impacted business owners to find solutions to manage these critical functions.

-For example, in other cities with BRT, deliveries are usually managed in BRT lanes during off-peak hours, with some designated short-term loading zones throughout the downtown corridors to accommodate daytime deliveries.
+For example, in other cities with rapid transit, deliveries are usually managed during off-peak hours, with some designated short-term loading zones throughout the downtown corridors to accommodate daytime deliveries.

-All businesses that may be impacted by BRT should have heard from us by now, so if you are on the BRT route and have not been contacted, please call 519-930-3518.
+All businesses that may be impacted should have heard from us by now, so if you are on a planned route and have not been contacted, please call 519-930-3518.